home-assistant/home-assistant.io/source/_integrations/google_translate.markdown

   - tts
 ---

 The `google_translate` text-to-speech platform uses the unofficial [Google Translate Text-to-Speech engine](https://translate.google.com/) to read a text with natural sounding voices.
+Contrary to what the name suggests, ths integration only does text-to-speech and does not translate messages sent to it.

 ## Configuration